itimpg/Assignment2C2P/README.md

 ### Business Layer
 This layer handle data from presentation layer and return the response back Business layer can ask data layer when need to get or update the data

+## Database
+This project use LocalDb with code first for the database